Cities in Shanghai

 Industry of Shanghai

-Shanghai is often regarded as the center of finance and trade in mainland China.
-Modern development began with the economic reforms in 1992, a decade later than many of the Southern Chinese provinces, but since then Shanghai quickly overtook those provinces and maintained its role as the business center in mainland China.
+Shanghai is often regarded as the centre of finance and trade in mainland China.
+Modern development began with the economic reforms in 1992, a decade later than many of the Southern Chinese provinces, but since then Shanghai quickly overtook those provinces and maintained its role as the business centre in mainland China.
 Shanghai also hosts the largest share market in mainland China.

 As in many other areas in China, Shanghai is undergoing a building boom.
 In Shanghai the modern architecture is notable for its unique style, especially in the highest floors, with several top floor restaurants which resemble flying saucers.
 For a gallery of these unique architecture designs, see Shanghai (architecture images).